-The remainder of this section presents a far more complete discussion of the similarities and differences in the two sets of laws.
+The remainder of this chapter presents a far more complete discussion of the similarities and differences in the two sets of laws.
 In the discussion of the Japanese laws we take account of the changes to the original law made by the Amended National Bank Act proclaimed on August 1, 1876.
-We divide the discussion into four parts: provisions in the laws dealing with the establishment of banks, national bank notes, national bank deposits, and restrictions on funding national bank balance sheets.
+We divide the discussion into four parts: provisions in the laws dealing with the establishment of national banks, banknotes of national banks, national bank deposits, and restrictions on funding national bank balance sheets.